wasm3/wasm3/source/README.md

 * It might be a good start-up, pre-JIT interpreter in a more complex Wasm compiler system.
 * It could serve as a Wasm validation library.
 * The interpreter topology might be inspiring to others.

-## Current Status

-Its foundation is solid but the edges are still quite rough.
-Many of the WebAssembly opcodes are lacking an implementation.
-The compilation logic is a tad unfinished.
-Most execution trap cases are unhandled.

 ## Benchmarks